Thomas Boylston Adams (judge): Career

-In the fall of 1802, due to Dennie’s careless business style, Thomas became the business manager of the Port Folio.
-He believed that his tasks as John Quincy’s secretary had amply prepared him for this type of work, and asked his older brother to aid him only by continuing to supply his “pen-service.”
+In the fall of 1802, due to Dennie's careless business style, Thomas became the business manager of the Port Folio.
+He believed that his tasks as John Quincy's secretary had amply prepared him for this type of work, and asked his older brother to aid him only by continuing to supply his "pen-service."
 Due to some personal issues with and questionable political decisions made by Dennie, the Adams brothers ceased to contribute to the Port Folio by 1805.

 Thomas moved back home to Quincy, Massachusetts, where he was admitted to the bar in the spring of 1804.
-In August 1806, he returned to Harvard University to deliver the Phi Beta Kappa oration, choosing “Philosophy” as his subject.
+In August 1806, he returned to Harvard University to deliver the Phi Beta Kappa oration, choosing "Philosophy" as his subject.
 He was elected a member of the American Academy of Arts and Sciences, where his brother John Quincy was the corresponding secretary, in 1810.

-On the possibility of political service, Thomas wrote his cousin William Cranch in 1799 that though he was “ashamed of myself for not being so great a politician as you are,” he found politics to be a “remote branch of my trade” toward which he felt “some listlessness.”
-Yet he did in time pursue politics, holding several offices for the town of Quincy, including Treasurer from 1804-1805 and supervisor of schools from 1807-1811.
-While Thomas was on the Massachusetts General Court from 1805 to 1806, John Quincy, then a United States Senator, encouraged him to introduce certain resolutions and to “bring [him]self forward to the public eye,” believing Thomas could be a great asset to their country.
+On the possibility of political service, Thomas wrote his cousin William Cranch in 1799 that though he was "ashamed of myself for not being so great a politician as you are," he found politics to be a "remote branch of my trade" toward which he felt "some listlessness."
+Yet he did in time pursue politics, holding several offices for the town of Quincy, including Treasurer from 1804 to 1805 and supervisor of schools from 1807 to 1811.
+While Thomas was on the Massachusetts General Court from 1805 to 1806, John Quincy, then a United States Senator, encouraged him to introduce certain resolutions and to "bring [him]self forward to the public eye," believing Thomas could be a great asset to their country.
 Thomas served as a representative on the Massachusetts legislature from 1809 to 1811, where he was appointed a member of the Executive Council in June of his final year.

 In April 1811, Thomas and two others were commissioned by the Massachusetts governor to investigate disturbances in Lincoln County, Maine, arising from land claim disagreements.
-Recent violent clashes between proprietors and tenants led a committee in the town of Bristol, Maine to order a land survey, which only made residents angrier, and Thomas and his fellow commissioners were brought in to conduct a thorough investigation and present advice to the legislature.
-Ultimately, the “commissioners performed their duty in a way...satisfactory to all concerned,” finding that the land claims were so old and convoluted that it was no wonder the tenants had revolted, and the proprietors were bought out with equivalent land tracts elsewhere in the Commonwealth while the settlers were given deeds of release.
+Recent violent clashes between proprietors and tenants led a committee in the town of Bristol, Maine, to order a land survey, which only made residents angrier, and Thomas and his fellow commissioners were brought in to conduct a thorough investigation and present advice to the legislature.
+Ultimately, the "commissioners performed their duty in a way...satisfactory to all concerned," finding that the land claims were so old and convoluted that it was no wonder the tenants had revolted, and the proprietors were bought out with equivalent land tracts elsewhere in the Commonwealth while the settlers were given deeds of release.